Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 Capital employed: Working capital plus property, plant and equipment and intangible assets.

 Cash flow: Net inflow of funds generated by an entity’s business activities.
-Used to assess an entity’s financial strength.
+Cash flow is a measure of an entity’s ability to generate financing internally.

 Charta der Vielfalt: “Diversity charter”; Corporate initiative to promote diversity within companies and institutions.
 Organizations are encouraged to create a working environment free of prejudice.
 All employees deserve respect, irrespective of gender, nationality, ethnic background, religion, or worldview, disability, age, and sexual preference and identity.